DiegoAWS/code-test-gitfast/README.md

 [<img alt="Go to Up icon" align="right" src="src/assets/imgs/goUpIcon.svg" width="20px" />](#readme)

-## Problem to solve:
+## Problem to solve

 ### Objective

 The goal of this project will be to create a web application that shows git commit history for the project you're working on (looks a lot like recursion, huh?).
 You need to make many well-stated commits while working on this project and regularly push them up.

 You will need to sign up for a free GitHub account if you do not already have one, then create a public repository to store your work so that we will be able to see and review it.
-You can find documentation on the GitHub API here: https://developer.github.com/v3/.
+You can find documentation on the GitHub API here: <https://developer.github.com/v3/>.

 Please make sure that you use React and Redux.